manofgod747/Language/README.md

 Symbols are patterns of experience

-The significance of a symbol is subjective
+The significance symbols is subjective

-This language has letters, words and sentences
+This language has letters, words, and sentences

 Letters signify sounds